How to make your Reservation

 Information regarding immunizations can be found on the website of the Center for Disease Control (wwwnc.cdc.gov).
 You are strongly encouraged to consult a physician.

 Hotels reserved for our tours are rated as First Class or above, and are indicated by the appendage **** in the itinerary.
 The few exceptions (generally, small hotels and pousadas (B&B’s)) have been chosen for location and/or atmosphere.
 These hotels are clean, comfortable and located to best facilitate guided sightseeing of the area.
-If, for any reason, it becomes necessary to utilize other hotels, they will be of a similar or higher standard.
-Where not, compensation will be provided.
+If for any reason, it becomes necessary to utilize other hotels, they will generally be of a similar or higher standard.
 Triple room accommodations are available on a limited basis, sometimes at a reduced price.
 Triple rooms usually consist of a twin-bedded room with an additional folding bed or cot for the third person.
 They may not be comfortable for three adults.

 Tour Price Does Not Include